taocpp/PEGTL/doc/Rules-and-Grammars.md

 ### Complex Rules

-The complex calling convention gives a rule's `match()`-method access to "everything", i.e. some modes, the action and control classes, and all state arguments.
+The complex calling convention gives a rule's `match()` member function access to "everything", i.e. some modes, the action- and control class, and all state arguments.
 All of these parameters are required for custom rules that need to themselves call other rules for matching.

-The `match()`-method in a complex rule takes the following form.
+The signature of `match()` in a complex rule takes the following form.

 ```c++
 struct complex_rule